Aaleia/Guidehouse-1D/README.md

 - Violence and fatalities​
 - Unemployment​

+Terminology:
+**IDPs** – Internally Displaced Person/People, contextually meaning anyone who has been forced to leave their home as a result to avoid armed conflict in this case but still reside within the Ukranian borders
+**Humanitarian Condition Level** - based on the European’s INFORM Severity index which determines a level 1-5, based on:
+- Impact of crisis
+- People in need
+- Condition of people
+**Access to humanitarian needs** - healthcare, shelter, food

 `# male population` and `# total older population (60 years and up)` provided a stark constrast in the data, since Ukraine restricted men from the ages 18-60 from leaving the borders in case of a need for fighters.

 The `# registered IDPs` feature was used as a label for the supervised time series model.

+We chose this particular dataset because its dataset size was bigger than others that were provided through HDX, had features necessary for our approach, and was representative of all of the oblasts and their categorical features.

 #### *ACAPS MASTER DATASET* PREPROCESSING